jmdinela/insertdataform/README.md

 );
 ```

 4.Create index.php on folder.
-Style the form vie and make a dbcon for myphpadmin.
+Style the form via IDE and make a database connection for myphpadmin.

 5.Test the form.

-6.Check the database if the data is inserted on the table.
+6.Check the database if the data is already inserted on the table.